 A beautiful and peaceful campus shared with Saint Andrew’s Chapel, Ligonier Ministries and Reformation Bible College just minutes from I-4, 417 or SR46 in Sanford.

 Saint Andrew’s is a community of faith where the arts are taken seriously.
 The contracted instructors of the Conservatory are well-educated, spiritually grounded, and experienced in their field both as performers and teachers.
 Students come here from throughout Central Florida for an outstanding music training experience.

 Students are encouraged to perform two times per year in recitals and informal musicales.
 The atmosphere is healthy, somewhat challenging, and very forgiving for the growing performer.
 No student with serious performing issues will be asked to be in a recital.
 Most students, after studying here a few months, get involved and want to perform as a natural outgrowth of study.

 Based on interest, we offer musicianship and music theory classes, small ensembles, and group instrument instruction.
-Each year we hold a Summer Music Camp for grades K-5 and a Summer Instrumental Academy for experienced music students in grades 6-12.
+Each year we hold a Summer Music Academy, with a division for students in grades K-5 and a division for experienced music students in grades 6-12.

-Adults are welcome to explore our Church Music Certificate program, training vocationally focused musicians toward service in choral conducting, organ, conducting/arranging, and piano.
+Adults are welcome to explore our Church Music Certificate program, which trains vocationally focused musicians toward service in choral conducting, organ, conducting/arranging, and piano.